GravityPDF/gravity-pdf-documentation/docs/v6/users/global-settings.md

 * [Tools](#tools-tab)
 * [Help](#help-tab)

-An additional [_License_ tab](#license-tab) is available if you [purchase and install an extension](https://gravitypdf.com/extension-shop/).
+An additional [_License_ tab](#license-tab) is available if you [purchase and install an extension](https://gravitypdf.com/store/#extensions).

 ## General Tab

 You can control what the PDF defaults will be [when you create new PDFs on forms](setup-pdf.md).
-You also have control over more advance options like Background Processing and Security policies.
+You also have control over more advanced options like Background Processing and Security policies.
 This tab is only available to users with the `gravityforms_view_settings` capability.

 Below is the list of settings available in the General tab, with a brief description about what each is for.

 ### Default Template
 * Use this option to set the default template for all [individual PDFs](setup-pdf.md) (templates control the PDF design and layout).
 Gravity PDF comes with **four completely-free templates** for you to choose from.
 Click the `Manage` button to view a preview of all available designs.
 * The default template is *Zadani* – a minimalist business-style template that will generate a well-spaced document great for printing.
-Additional templates can be purchased from the [template shop](https://gravitypdf.com/template-shop/) and [installed through the PDF Template Manager](pdf-template-manager.md).
+Additional templates can be purchased from the [template shop](https://gravitypdf.com/store/#templates) and [installed through the PDF Template Manager](pdf-template-manager.md).
 * Developers with HTML, CSS and PHP knowledge can [create their own designs and layouts](../developers/start-customising.md).
-Alternatively, the Gravity PDF team offers [a Bespoke PDF service](http://gravitypdf.com/integration-services/) for those who want us to build it for them – we can even populate existing PDF documents (not available in the free plugin).
+Alternatively, the Gravity PDF team offers [a Bespoke PDF service](http://gravitypdf.com/bespoke/) for those who want us to build it for them – we can even populate existing PDF documents (not available in the free plugin).

 ### Default Font Type
 * Use this option to set the default font for all [individual PDFs](setup-pdf.md).
 Gravity PDF ships with fonts for the majority of languages worldwide and uses the unicode typeface *DejaVu Sans Condensed* by default.
 For languages that aren't supported out of the box, you can use our [*Font Installer*](#fonts) to upload TTF font files for use in PDFs.